texfaq/texfaq.github.io/FAQ-usepictex.md

 TeX world, so one must resort to patching.
 There are two solutions available.

-The CONTeXT module `m-pictex.tex` (for Plain TeX and variants) or the corresponding LaTeX [`m-pictex`](http://ctan.org/pkg/m-pictex) package provide an ingenious solution to the problem based on hacking the code of `\newdimen` itself.
+The ConTeXt module `m-pictex.tex` (for Plain TeX and variants) or the corresponding LaTeX [`m-pictex`](http://ctan.org/pkg/m-pictex) package provide an ingenious solution to the problem based on hacking the code of `\newdimen` itself.